IbrahimZeer/Auth-app/steps.md

 - create `middleware` file to manage routes and handle how Application will work
 - create inside `app` , `(protected)/settings` Directory and `page` file (this file to create setting page , it will open after user signIn for now)

+---

+## Callbacks

+- inside `auth` file we add Callback into NextAuth
+  - async session
+  - async JWT
+  - async signIn (for later)
+- create new file it's name is `next-auth.d.ts` this file to use Role with another way because simple way didn't work
+- inside `schema.prisma` added role with enum UserRole to add as Column inside DB